This structure provides access to the UNIX filehandling interface.

 FUN unread : file ** char -> com[void]

 Read at most number characters.
-Use max'Nat
+Use max'Nat to read the

 whole file into a string.